Somalia's disintegration is reflected in its fragmented and partisan media.

 The TV and press sectors are weak and radio is the dominant medium.
 There are around 20 radio stations, but no national, domestic broadcaster.

 Somalis abroad maintain an active online presence.
 But domestic web access is held back by poor infrastructure.
-There were 126,000 internet users (Internetlivestats.com, September 2014), representing 1.5 per cent of the population.
+There are more than 163,000 internet users (Internetlivestats.com, September 2014), representing 1.5 per cent of the population.

 Twitter and Facebook are popular online resources.
 Islamists use social media to promote their aims while their opponents mount strong rebuttals.

 In secessionist Somaliland and Puntland the authorities maintain a tight hold on broadcasting.